qnkxsovc/qnkxsovc.github.io/_posts/2018-06-25-EPR-Strange-Paradox.md

 ---
   layout: post
-  title: EPR
-  subtitle: "The Strange Paradox of Distance and Observation"
+  title: "EPR: The Strange Paradox of Distance and Observation"
   tags: physics
   categories: concepts
 ---